Anamorphic Lenses for smartphones – Are you looking to improve your smartphone videos to make them look more cinematic?

 One attachment lens that delivers incredible results to any smartphone video is an anamorphic lens.

-This post is for those independent filmmakers looking for help to make his/her videos stand out from the crowd with a simple anamorphic attachment lens.
+This post is for those independent filmmakers looking for help to make their videos stand out from the crowd with a simple anamorphic attachment lens.

 By the end, you will have a better understanding of what an anamorphic lens can do for your smartphone video footage, and which brand you should buy for your next smartphone feature.